opentofu/opentofu/docs/static-evaluation.md

 #### Provider Workflow

 When `config.Module` is built from `config.Files`, each module maintains:
-* ProviderConfigs: map of `provider_name.provider_alias -> config.Provider` from `provider blocks` in the parsed config
+* ProviderConfigs: map of `provider_name.provider_alias -> config.Provider` from provider config blocks in the parsed config
 * ProviderRequirements: map of `provider_name -> config.RequiredProvider` from `terraform -> required_providers`
 * ProviderLocalNames: map of `addrs.Provider -> provider_name`
 * ProviderMetas: Explanation TODO

-The full list of required provider types is collated, downloaded and cached in the .terraform directory during init.
+The full list of required provider types is collated, downloaded, hashed and cached in the .terraform directory during init.

 Providers are then added to the graph in a few transformers:
 * ProviderConfigTransformer: Adds configured providers to the graph